 How we use your information

-We will use the contact details you provide to us to contact you to progress your membership application.
-We will use the other information you provide to assess your suitability for the role you have applied for.
-If membership of the mutual is accepted this information will be used to support the contract in place.
+We will use the contact details you provide to us to contact you to manage your membership.
+We will use the other information you provide to support the contract in place.
 As a Data Controller in your own right, you will be required to notify staff members that this information will be shared with us.

 We may share with you information relating to the specific market within which you operate and have legitimate interest in sharing this information with you.